cortezjl/MyWorkWeek/Weekly_Time_Log.md

 Removed all 3 tables and replaced the entity, dao's and test dao's.
 Using version from week 1/demo's to get them working using those versions.
 Then can make additional table changes as needed.
 The test daos are working

+### Wednesday, Oct 9th 1 hours
+Class night - code reviews.
+Added code to servlet to add users to create a select options list

+### Thursday, Oct 10th 2 hours
+Got the edit user screen working to show in the select list, the value from the existing record.
+Also added additional roles, if applicable.

+### Friday, Oct 11th 2 hours
+Worked on the user edit screen for users that have more than 1 role, so the lists display correctly.
+Started working on updates to the role lists.

+### Saturday, Oct 12th 3 hours
+Worked on week 7 demo and exercise for login form authentication.
+Used the code from the clone of the demo, which made it harder because there was several weeks worth of demos code that were not in there.
+Got it working for the most part but need tweek the exercise a little yet.

+### Sunday, Oct 13th 4 hours
+Finished the week 7 exercise.
+Started writing up info for Hibernate Validator for my professional development presentation.

+### Monday, Oct 14th 2 hours
+Started changing the add edit and delete demo to use for the Hibernate Validator demo for my professional development presentation.
+Had to add hibernate ORM changes to it

+### Tuesday, Oct 15th 2 hours
+Got the add and edit working for the Hibernate Validator demo example.
+Needed to get the basic project working before I attempt to add the Hibernate Validator changes to it.

+### Wednesday, Oct 15th